 A recent decision of the Supreme Court of New South Wales in Stojanovski v.
 Stojanovski NSWSC 1713 considered the interaction of the terms of a will and an agreement entered into by beneficiaries prior to death, about the division of an estate.
 It also considered issues around family provision claims and adult children.

-The decision has handed won by Justice Robb on 4 December 2019
+The decision has handed down by Justice Robb on 4 December 2019.

 This matter focused on a family dispute arising from the estate of the late Nada Stojanovski who died on 20 December 2006.
 The dispute was between the deceased’s first son, Steven, who brought the proceedings against his brother (and the deceased’s second son) Robert (although, by the end there were 5 other defendants).
 The Court considered a testamentary agreement between Steven and Robert made at the behest of the deceased at the time she made her will, as well as a family provision claim made by the Steven.